 What's been the highlight of your career so far?Landing my first overseas job in Australia.
 It gave me a lot of confidence to pursue work in other parts of the world that has resulted in me working for clients worldwide.

-What would be your advice to any student and graduate thinking about setting up their own business?My main advice would be to write three main goals that you would like to achieve from your own business.
-This will continuously drive you forward, even when the times when what you're doing is very demanding.
+What would be your advice to any students and graduates thinking about setting up their own business?My main advice would be to write three main goals that you would like to achieve from your own business.
+This will continuously drive you forward, even at the times when what you're doing is very demanding.
 Also, networking has been a big part of my work achievements.
 Whether it's face-to-face or online, I am continuously meeting new prospective clients, especially via LinkedIn.
 Don't wait for the clients to come to you, go out and find them!

 Why would you recommend studying at Leeds Trinity University – from an academic, employability and personal perspective?From an academic perspective, there is such a variety of modules that the course enables you to learn more in-depth about many different aspects around your degree that you wouldn't even have thought of.
 From an employability level, Leeds Trinity is the only University that I came across that had work placements as a module.
 This resulted in me landing a full-time job as soon as I finished my degree because I was given the chance to develop my skills in a working environment, while making business contacts.